Frequently Asked Questions About Innovation Institute and TWIN-CS

 6. What languages are going to be taught in the selected TWIN-CS schools?

 The majority, 93%, of two-way immersion programs in the United States are English-Spanish.
 Research on these programs tends to concentrate on elementary schools with large populations of Latino students.
 The TWIN-CS program serves nine schools whose target languages are Spanish and English and two schools targeting Mandarin and English.

 7. How many schools are part of the TWIN-CS Initiative?

 Eleven schools have been selected to participate in the initial cohort and represent a cross section of diocesan, regional, and parish based schools.

 8. Where are some of these schools located?

-The cohort schools are located in ten different states from California and Washington to Massachusetts and Rhode Island.
-The states included are AZ, CA, MA, MD, MN, NY, RI, TX, WA, and WI.
+The cohort schools are located in ten different states from California and Washington to New York and Rhode Island.
+The states included are AZ, CA, MD, MN, NY, RI, TX, WA, and WI.

 9. How were schools selected for the TWIN-CS Initiative?

-All selected schools needed to be recognized as Catholic schools by the local Bishop and serve grades K-3, with a diverse student population.
-At least one-third of the student population must speak the same non-English language.
-In addition, schools needed to demonstrate a commitment to two-way immersion, have vibrant learning communities, and demonstrate the capabilities necessary to initiate and sustain the systemic changes required for the implementation and delivery of the curriculum.
+All selected schools are recognized as Catholic schools by the local Bishop and serve grades K-3, with a diverse student population.
+At least one-third of the student population speaks the same non-English language.
+In addition, schools have demonstrated a commitment to two-way immersion, support for vibrant learning communities, and exemplify the capabilities necessary to initiate and sustain the systemic changes required for the implementation and delivery of the curriculum.